Ajayi-Emmanuel/scissors1/README.md

 * create a .env file and type in the following in it
 ```
   PORT = //enter your desired port i.e 3000, 4000 etc
-  SESSION_SECRET = //enter any string here i.e "akhdefwihgrwkgjwkjwkg"
+  JWT_SECRET = //enter any string here i.e "akhdefwihgrwkgjwkjwkg"
+  MONGODB_URL = //enter your database connection
 ```
-* Run npm run start_dev on the CLI to start application
+* Run npm run dev on the CLI to start application